-Breu Claro - White Protium heptaphyllum - Brazil 2 oz.
+Breu Claro (Branco) - Protium heptaphyllum - Brazil 2 oz.

-Breu Claro or Breuzinho - Amazonian resin is often locally referred to as breu
+Breu Claro - Amazonian resin is often locally referred to as breu

 This beautiful resin comes from our friend in Brazil, harvested by the native peoples of the Amazon Rainforest.
-I have tried many types and grades of Breu but this one is special, very pure and with a mystical energy of the wild forest.
+I have tried many types and grades of Breu but this one is special, very pure, and with the mystical energy of the wild forest.
 You can see the white and clear striations of resin in the photo.

 Unlike Copal Blanco, it does not exude a strong fragrance until it is burned, but it is a very fragrant smoke.
 Soft and woodsy, with a tropical green/floral scent to it.
 This resin does have that musty scent that many rainforest resins have.
 It was collected with care and intention by people who use this incense for ceremony.